artmetla/DejaView/docs/quickstart/android-tracing.md

 # Quickstart: Record traces on Android

-Perfetto allows you to collect system-wide performance traces from Android devices from a variety of data sources (kernel scheduler via ftrace, userspace instrumentation via atrace and all other data sources listed in this site).
+DejaView allows you to collect system-wide performance traces from Android devices from a variety of data sources (kernel scheduler via ftrace, userspace instrumentation via atrace and all other data sources listed in this site).

 ## Starting the tracing services

-Perfetto is based on [platform services](/docs/concepts/service-model.md) that are available since Android 9 (P) but are enabled by default only since Android 11 (R).
+DejaView is based on [platform services](/docs/concepts/service-model.md) that are available since Android 9 (P) but are enabled by default only since Android 11 (R).
 On Android 9 (P) and 10 (Q) you need to do the following to ensure that the